nojaf/blog/content/blog/using-create-react-app-with-fable/index.md

 Target.runOrDefault "Build"
 ```

-As a first draft of our build script we can install our dependencies and build our application.
+As a first version of our build script we can install our dependencies and build our application.
 Notice the little helper module to [generate the load script](https://fsprojects.github.io/Paket/paket-generate-load-scripts.html).
-However nothing Fable related is in place yet.
+Keep in mind that nothing Fable related is in place yet.

 ### Fable